cwjoshuak/LISTN/README.md

 The Front-End folder contains the Swift code used to code the user-facing part of the App.

-The Design Folder contains all the image files used in the App
+The Listn Design Folder contains all the image files used in the App

 The Back-End folder contains the Python code that handles the transcription of audio.